 As mentioned above, classical bifurcations occur along the course of parameter variation giving rise to new invariant sets (in this case, steady states) and new basins of attractions, including their boundaries that lead to a new "partitioning" of the state space with tremendous consequences for single trajectories.
-To illustrate this, we investigate the following scenario, which is inspired by the scenarios of parameter drift used by Kaszas et al. (Kaszás et al., 2019) Kaszás et al. (2019): We change the impact of the driver decreasing c with a constant rate v in the interval [0.4,0.1] and as soon as c=0.1 is reached it is kept constant.
+To illustrate this, we investigate the following scenario, which is inspired by the scenarios of parameter drift used by Kaszas et al. (Kaszás et al., 2019): We change the impact of the driver decreasing c with a constant rate v in the interval [0.4,0.1] and as soon as c = 0.1 is reached it is kept constant.
 This change corresponds to a parameter drift or a ramping similar to many other papers studying rate-induced transitions (Ashwin et al., 2012; Vanselow et al., 2019).
-The advantage of this piecewise linear parameter drift is that we can compute the basins of attraction in the frozen-in cases at the start at t=0 and the end $t=T{end}$ of the whole drifting process to have those frozen-in basins to quantify the change in the basins of attraction induced by the parameter drift.
+The advantage of this piecewise linear parameter drift is that we can compute the basins of attraction in the frozen-in cases at the start at t = 0 and the end t = T{end} of the whole drifting process to have those basins to quantify the change induced by the parameter drift.